Ajay-Dhangar/CodeMastermindHQ/courses/react/basic-of-react/rendering-element.md

 ---
 id: rendering-element
 sidebar_position: 2
-title: Rendering Elements in React
+title: Rendering Elements in React | Learn React Rendering Basics
 sidebar_label: Rendering Elements
+tags: [React, Rendering Elements, React Elements, DOM, JSX, React.render, Updating Elements, React Basics, Learn React]
+meta:
+  - name: description
+    content: Learn about rendering elements in React, including creating React elements, updating the DOM, and using JSX.
+Get a solid understanding of React rendering basics.
+  - name: keywords
+    content: React, Rendering Elements, React Elements, DOM, JSX, React.render, Updating Elements, React Basics, Learn React
 ---

 In React, rendering elements is the process of converting React components into actual DOM elements that are displayed on the web page.
 Understanding how rendering works is crucial to building React applications effectively.
 In this section, we will explore how to render elements in React and demonstrate the process with code examples.

+## 1 Introduction to React Elements

-## 1 What are React Elements?
+### 1.1 What are React Elements?

+- React Elements are the building blocks of a React application.
+They represent the virtual representation of a user interface.
+In simpler terms, React elements are JavaScript objects that describe what you want to see on the screen.
+Unlike DOM elements, React elements are lightweight and don't have the overhead of directly manipulating the DOM.

-React elements are lightweight descriptions of what should appear on the screen.
+- React elements are lightweight descriptions of what should appear on the screen.
 They are simple JavaScript objects that represent the structure and properties of a user interface component.
 React elements are the building blocks of React applications.

+### 1.2 React Elements vs. DOM Elements
+React elements and DOM elements have some key differences:

+**React Elements:**

+- Lightweight JavaScript objects.
+- Immutable and are never modified directly.
+- Describe the structure of the UI but don't interact with the DOM directly.
+- Created using React's createElement() function or JSX syntax.

+**DOM Elements:**

+- Part of the actual browser DOM.
+- Can be modified directly using JavaScript.
+- Represents the actual UI elements rendered on the screen.
+- Created using traditional DOM APIs like `document.createElement()`.

 ## 2 Creating React Elements